mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 ![Adversarial ML Threat Matrix](/resources/advmlthreatmatrix.png)

-# reconnaissance
+# Reconnaissance

 ### Dataset Collection

  Adversaries may collect datasets similar to those used by a particular organization or in a specific approach.
-Datasets may be identified during [Public Information Acquisition](/techniques/A0007).
-This may allow the adversary to replicate a private model's funcionality, constituting [Intellectual Property Theft](/techniques/A0013), or enable the adversary to carry out other attacks such as [ML Model Evasion](/techniques/A0012).
+Datasets may be identified when [Acquiring OSINT Information](#Acquire-OSINT-Information).
+This may allow the adversary to replicate a private model's funcionality, constituting [Intellectual Property Theft](#Stolen-Intellectual-Property), or enable the adversary to carry out other attacks such as an [Evasion Attack](#Evasion-Attack).

 ### Acquire OSINT Information